Softcover book w/hard slipcase

 Published by Alaska Northwest Publishing Co.

 Editor's note: this was Dale's first published book.
-With the exception of two (see below), all the woodcuts in this book were offered for purchase exclusively through its publisher, Alaska Northwest Publishing Co.
-The prints are unnumbered and originally retailed from $15.00 to $30.00 each, and were titled, signed, and dated by DeArmond.
+With the exception of two (see below), all the woodcuts in this book were offered exclusively through its publisher, Alaska Northwest Publishing Co.
+All prints were unnumbered, originally retailing from $15.00 to $30.00 each, and were titled, signed, and dated by DeArmond.
 The exact number of each print that was produced is unknown.
 Some were issued with different colors, and most (if not all) had proofs produced.
 Today, original prints from this book are rarely seen on the open market.
 Click on any picture below to learn more.